GeoModelLab/SWELL/README.md

 ## 📖 Overview

-**SWELL** is a model for simulating the daily vegetation index dynamics of remote sensing pixels in **deciduous forest ecosystems**, based on **photoperiod and temperature-driven physiological cues**.
+**SWELL** is a phenology model for simulating the daily vegetation index dynamics of remote sensing pixels in **deciduous forest ecosystems**, based on **photoperiod and temperature-driven physiological cues**.

 The model divides plant phenology into **dormancy and growing seasons**, representing phenophase transitions through ecophysiological functions to offer a biologically meaningful alternative to traditional statistical NDVI fitting techniques.